testzugang/soslog-objc/README.md

 As alternative for using Xcode's builtin _NSLog_ mechanism _SOSLog_ comes with the following features:
   * **Different log levels:**
-  You can use the levels _Trace_, _Debug_, _Info_, _Warn_, _Error_ and _Fatal_.
+  Available levels _Trace_, _Debug_, _Info_, _Warn_, _Error_ and _Fatal_.
   * **Global log level:**
   Set a threshold for all components from _Off_ up to _Fatal_.
   * **Individual log level for each component:**
   Set each component's (class) log level individually.
 This can be done at application startup or any later time.
   * **Configurable log messages:**
-  Each log message can be printed with log level, component's name or line number.
+  Each log message can be printed with log level, component's name and line number.
   * **Works with the iPhone simulator and test devices:**
-  To use a test device only the ip of your system has to be set.
+  To use a test device only the ip of your local machine has to be set.
   * **No overhead in the release version of an app:**
   _SOSLog_ doesn't contain any implementation when a release version is build.
   * **<a href="http://sos.powerflasher.com">SOS max</a> features:**
   Search within log messages and filter messages using regular expressions.
-Log from different sources at the same time, e.q. client and backend.
+Log from different sources at the same time, e.g. client and backend.

 ## How to use SOSLog in a project

-To add logging functionality to a class the SOSLog.h header file has to be imported:
+To add logging functionality to a class import the SOSLog.h header file:

   `#import "SOSLog.h"`